Document structure

 Article 15 – Procedure for exchanging blood, its components and products with foreign medical organisations, and for taking them out from Georgia

-The procedure for exchanging blood, its components and products with foreign medical organisations, and for taking them out from Georgia shall be approved by the Minister of Labour, Health and Social Affairs of Georgia.
+The procedure for exchanging blood, its components and products with foreign medical organisations, and for taking them out from Georgia shall be approved by the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

 Law of Georgia No 675 of 30 April 1997 - Gazette of the Parliament of Georgia, No 21-22, 31.5.1997, p.
 13